jdspugh/jp-sync/README.md

 Use the $SERVERS parameter to create a personal fault tolerant cloud that keeps data on a set of servers consistent with each other.
 Set ```jp-sync``` up as a service so it starts on reboot.

+# Requirements

+Rsync must be installed on the local and remote machines, preferably with the relavant certificates so that it can access remote servers without asking for the password.

+Nginx must of course be installed in order to use the nginx restart feature.

 # Usage

 ```